Shadkoech/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 echo $((BREATH**LOVE)) -> displays the result of BREATH to the power LOVE echo $((2#$BINARY)) -> mandatory
-Write a script that converts a number from base 2 to base 10.
+Write a script that converts a number from base 2 to base 10. echo {a..z}{a..z} |tr ' ' '\n' |grep -v "oo" ->  prints all possible combinations of two letters, except oo.Letters are lower cases, from a to z
+One combination per line.
+The output should be alpha ordered, starting with aa